SummerSlam (2017): Main event

-In the main event, Brock Lesnar (with Paul Heyman) defended the WWE Universal Championship against Roman Reigns, Samoa Joe, and Braun Strowman in a fatal four-way match, with the stipulation that should Lesnar lose the title, he and Heyman would leave WWE.
-Early outside the ring, Joe applied the Coquina Clutch on Lesnar and Reigns performed a Spear on Lesnar through the barricade in the timekeeper's area after Joe dodged Reigns.
+In the main event, Brock Lesnar (with Paul Heyman) defended the WWE Universal Championship against Braun Strowman, Roman Reigns and Samoa Joe in a Fatal Four-Way match, with the stipulation that should Lesnar lose the championship, he and Heyman would leave WWE.
+Early at ringside, Joe performed a Coquina Clutch on Lesnar and Reigns performed a Spear on Lesnar through the barricade in the timekeeper's area after Joe avoided it.
 Joe performed a Side Slam on Reigns on an announce table.
-Strowman performed a Running Powerslam on Lesnar through an announce table and threw a commentator's chair at Reigns and Joe.
-Strowman performed a second Running Powerslam on Lesnar through another announce table and overturned the last one available on Lesnar.
+Strowman performed a Running Powerslam on Lesnar through an announce table and threw a commentator's chair at Joe and Reigns.
+Strowman performed a second Running Powerslam on Lesnar through a second announce table and overturned the last one available on Lesnar.
 Medical personnel arrived and took Lesnar away.
 The match continued as a Triple Threat briefly.
-Strowman attacked Joe and Reigns with steel steps, but later, Reigns attacked Strowman with the same steel steps, taking him out of the ring and cutting his head.
-As Joe countered a Superman Punch into a Coquina Clutch on Reigns, Strowman broke the hold.
-Strowman performed a Double Chokeslam on Reigns and Joe, scoring a nearfall on Reigns.
-An angry Lesnar returned and performed a double-leg takedown on Strowman.
-Lesnar then punched him repeatedly and clotheslined him out of the ring.
-Then, Lesnar attacked Reigns and Joe with German Suplexes.
-Strowman returned, but Lesnar applied a kimura lock on him.
-However, Reigns performed superman punches on Lesnar, Strowman and Joe.
-Reigns performed another Spear on Lesnar for a nearfall.
-As Joe applied the Coquina Clutch on Reigns, Strowman performed a Running Front Dropkick on Reigns into Joe.
-Strowman performed a Running Powerslam on Joe only for Lesnar to pull the referee out of the ring voiding the pinfall at a two count.
-As Strowman performed a Running Powerslam on Reigns, Lesnar voided the pinfall at a two count.
-Reigns performed a Spear on Strowman who fell to the floor.
-Joe applied the Coquina Clutch on Lesnar only for Lesnar to counter into an F-5 with Reigns voiding the pinfall at a two count.
-In the climax, Reigns performed three more Superman Punches on Lesnar and attempted a third Spear, however, Lesnar countered into an F-5 on Reigns to retain the title.
+Strowman attacked Joe and Reigns with a steel steps, but Reigns attacked Strowman with the steps, taking him out of the ring and giving him a cut on the head.
+As Joe reversed a Superman Punch into a Coquina Clutch on Reigns, Strowman broke it.
+Strowman performed a Double Chokeslam on Joe and Reigns for a nearfall on the last.
+An angry Lesnar returned and performed a double leg takedown on Strowman.
+Lesnar punched repeatedly and clotheslined Strowman out of the ring.
+Lesnar performed German Suplexes on Reigns and Joe.
+Strowman returned, but Lesnar performed a Kimura Lock on him.
+However, Reigns performed Superman Punches on Strowman, Lesnar and Joe.
+Reigns performed a second Spear on Lesnar for a nearfall.
+As Joe performed a Coquina Clutch on Reigns, Strowman performed a Running Front Dropkick on Reigns, throwing Joe into a corner.
+Strowman performed a Running Powerslam on Joe, but Lesnar avoided a pinfall at a two count, taking the referee out of the ring.
+As Strowman performed a Running Powerslam on Reigns, Lesnar avoided a pinfall at a two count.
+As Strowman attempted a third Running Powerslam on Lesnar, Reigns performed a Spear on Strowman, taking Strowman out of the ring and saving Lesnar.
+Joe performed a second Coquina Clutch on Lesnar.
+As Lesnar reversed it into an F-5 on Joe, Reigns avoided a pinfall at a two count.
+In the climax, as Reigns performed three more Superman Punches and attempted a third Spear, Lesnar reversed it into an F-5 for a pinfall, retaining the WWE Universal Championship and staying with Heyman in WWE.